By Ed Lively, PMP, PRINCE2 Practitioner, MCITP | IIL Senior Consultant and Trainer

 Begin by downloading the Project Management Professional (PMP) Handbook from:

 This will provide you with the most current prerequisites for the certification.
-Currently, if you have a bachelor’s degree or global equivalent, you will need 3 years (36 months) of unique, non-overlapping professional project management experience during which at least 4,500 hours were spent leading and directing the project.
-In addition, you will have needed to complete 35 contact hours of formal project management education.
+Currently, if you have a bachelor’s degree or global equivalent, you will need 3 years (36 months) of unique, non-overlapping professional project management experience during which at least 4,500 hours (about 6 months) were spent leading and directing the project.
+In addition, you will need to complete 35 contact hours of formal project management education.

 It is a good idea to take a training class that will prepare you for the certification exam.
-Some training companies offer this in a two to three day “boot camp” which may not be sufficient to adequately prepare you for the rigorous 4 hour, 200 question exam.
-I would suggest a minimum of a 5-day class and plan on about 40 hours of additional study to review the material before you attempt the exam.
+The typical course is 35 hours, which is the required amount to sit the exam; you should plan on about 60-80 hours (about 3 and a half days) of additional study to review the material before you attempt the exam.

 One item to consider is whether you wish to join PMI as a member.
-The current cost of membership is $139 (USD).
-This will save you $150 (USD) on the exam.
+The current cost of membership is $149 (USD).
+Joining as a PMI member will save money on the cost of the exam.
 The current cost of taking the exam for members is $405 (USD) and for non-members it is $555 (USD).
-In addition to saving you on the PMP® exam cost you will receive the following benefits:
+In addition, you will receive access to the following:

 Once submitted, your application remains active for one year from acceptance of the application (if audited this means once you have satisfied the audit requirements and have your application accepted.)